TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis

 \section{Analysis of \name and Comparison With Existing Datasets}

 While there exists a plethora of time series datasets, most multivariate datasets lack one or more of the following characteristics crucial for observability data: heterogeneous variates, fine-grained resolution, and categorical variates.
-Here, we present some commonly used datasets and compare them to \name.\\\\ \xhdr{Heterogeneous Variates} We display two case studies that highlight the homogeneity of existing multivariate datasets.
+Here, we present some commonly used datasets and compare them to \name.

+\textbf{Heterogeneous Variates.} We display two case studies that highlight the homogeneity of existing multivariate datasets.
 The $\text{ETTh}_1$ dataset contains data from electrical transformers aggregated on one-hour intervals \cite{zhou2021informerefficienttransformerlong}.
 We provide $6$ of its $7$ variates in Figure \ref{fig:etth1}.
 As can be seen, the variates share common behavior.
 Particularly, all variates exhibit monotonic trends and have similar high-frequency dynamics, with spikiness and sharp turning points.
 For example, by observing the HUFL and LUFL variates, we see a similarity in the peaks and troughs of the variates, and this loosely holds across most variates as well.
 Moreover, semantically, these variates are also similar since six of them measure six different types of power load.
 For instance, HUFL measures High Useful Load, LULL measures Low Useless Load, and MUFL measures Middle Useful Load.
 Only OT, which measures Oil Temperature, is meaningfully different.

 Next, we observe the MotorImagery dataset that collects EEG data of imagined body movements using an $8\times 8$ platinum electrode grid.
 Each of the $64$ sensors corresponds to a variate, and data is recorded every millisecond.
 While the variates shown in Figure \ref{fig:motorimagery} display different trends, we see that they largely behave similarly.
 The variates lack volatility and exhibit minimal noise and no significant fluctuations or erratic behavior.
 Particularly, we can see low-frequency structure that spans significant portions of the interval, and we generally have smooth dynamics.
 Semantically, there is no diversity as all variates represent the same sensor measurement, just at different locations.